 A “fort” thus constructed was really very strong and was practically impregnable to an enemy without artillery.
 A host of Indians armed with bows and arrows or with the indifferent firearms of those days could make no impression upon it, and the garrison could look with indifference upon any attack, however formidable, so long as they used reasonable precaution and were supplied with provisions and ammunition.
 There is no record of a successful siege of a stockaded fort in the entire history of the fur trade west of the Mississippi River.

-Close to the fort, and itself protected by a strong enclosure, with a communication through the walls of the fort, there was often to be found a small field in which common vegetables were raised for the garrison.
+Close to the fort, and itself protected by a strong enclosure, with communication through the walls of the fort, there was often to be found a small field in which common vegetables were raised for the garrison.
 Then there was always some protection for the horses which were the great object of the Indian forays.
-Sometimes the corral was outside and close to the fort; but in many cases the stock was brought within the walls.
-On the plains around the post there was scarcely ever absent the characteristic tent of the Indian, and at certain seasons they were scattered by hundreds in every direction.
+Sometimes the corral was outside and close to the fort, but in many cases, the stock was brought within the walls.
+On the plains around the post, there was scarcely ever absent the characteristic tent of the Indian, and at certain seasons they were scattered by hundreds in every direction.

-Near most of the larger river posts there was some spot selected where timber was abundant at which the pickets and lumber for the posts were manufactured, the mackinaw boats and the canoes built, and such other work done as the establishment required.
-These places were called “chantier,” French for shipyard, and the name has survived in one or two places, as at Chantier Creek in <style=”margin-top: 0; margin-bottom: 0″> South Dakota and Shonkin Creek, which was first called Chantier Creek, a little below Fort Benton in Montana.
-The Fort Pierre chantier was commonly called the Navy Yard and was twenty miles or so above the post.
+Near most of the larger river posts, there was some spot selected where timber was abundant at which the pickets and lumber for the posts were manufactured, the mackinaw boats and the canoes built, and such other work was done as the establishment required.
+These places were called “chantier,” French for shipyard, and the name has survived in one or two places, as at Chantier Creek in South Dakota and Shonkin Creek, which was first called Chantier Creek, a little below Fort Benton in Montana.
+The Fort Pierre chantier was commonly called the Navy Yard and was 20 miles or so above the post.

 The description above given applies only to the larger posts.
 There were besides a great number of smaller posts, which were intended for temporary occupancy only and were accordingly of a much less pretentious character.